-STEG members will be bound by the Conflict of Interest policy adopted by the WADA Foundation Board in November 20195, and will be required to annually complete and sign a Statement of Absence of Conflict of Interest in accordance with the policy.
+STEAG members will be bound by the WADA Conflict of Interest policy.
+They will be required to annually complete and sign a Statement of Absence of Conflict of Interest in accordance with the policy.

 Confidentiality

 All group members are required to sign a Confidentiality Agreement upon appointment (and again at the start of each year if their appointment is renewed).
 This ensures all members reflect on the confidential nature of their WADA work and confirm their adherence to such confidentiality rules.
 Signing this document each year is a new process as of 2020 (as a result of the governance changes mentioned above); previously members were only required to sign once.